 When customers report an issue, whether it’s a late shipment, a missing item, or a product defect, they want to know it’s being addressed.
 A CRM allows distributors to log these service incidents and track them to resolution.
 This creates accountability for your team and reassurance for your customers.

 If someone calls back about the same issue, you can see the full history, including when they first reported it and what steps were taken.
-This level of visibility not only helps you solve problems faster, it signals to the customer that you value their time and concerns.
-Over time, consistent and transparent service tracking can build trust that keeps customers loyal, even if occasional issues arise.
+This level of visibility not only helps you solve problems faster, but it also signals to the customer that you value their time and concerns.

 Customer-Specific Pricing Visibility